AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Expressive Power

 \textbf{Remarks}.
 The detailed proof is available in Appendix \ref{appendix_proof_icl}.
-Our construction of the transformer block involves three distinct sub-transformers, each assigned specific responsibilities.
+Our construction of the transformer framework involves three distinct sub-transformers, each assigned specific responsibilities.
 The pre-transformer, characterized by identity attention, is dedicated to representation transformation through feed-forward neural networks.
 This stage reduces the task to a multivariate regression problem.
 Subsequently, the looped transformer operates in-context to determine the optimal weight, effectively acting as an iterative solver.
 Finally, the post-transformer is responsible for the post-processing and generate the desired result $\bm{A} \Phi^{*}\left(\bm{x}_{\text{test}}\right)$.
-Here, the input prompt to the transformer is formulated as

-where $\bm{p}_{i}^{x}$, and $\bm{p}_{i}^{y}$ denote positional embeddings and will be specified in the proof.
+Here, the input prompt to the transformer is formulated as $ \bm{P} = \left[ \right], $ where $\bm{p}_{i}^{x}$, and $\bm{p}_{i}^{y}$ denote positional embeddings and will be specified in the proof.
 Due to the differing dimensions of the input $\bm{x}$ and its corresponding label $\bm{y}$, zero padding is incorporated to reshape them into vectors of the same dimension.
 The structure of the prompt $\bm{P}$ aligns with similar formulations in previous works \citep{bai2023transformers, akyurek2023what, garg2022can}.
 For different input prompts $\bm{P}$, the hidden linear weights $\bm{A}$ are distinct but the representation function $\Phi^{*}(\cdot)$ is fixed.
 In comparison with the standard transformer adopted in \citet{guo2023transformers}, which investigates similar tasks, the designed AlgoFormer has a significantly lower parameter size, making it closer to the envisioned human-designed algorithm.
 Notably, we construct the looped transformer to perform gradient descent for the multi-variate regression.
 However, the transformer exhibits remarkable versatility, as it has the capability to apply (ridge) regularized regression and more effective optimization algorithms beyond gradient descent.
 For more details, please refer to Section \ref{sec:discussion}.